Operation Paula: Luftwaffe plans

-The operation was compromised by poor staff work and excessive confidence in the "invulnerable" Enigma machine.
-The British intelligence, namely Ultra, who had been reading the German codes, forewarned the French.
+The operation was compromised by poor staff work and excessive confidence in the "invulnerable" Enigma cipher machine.
+British intelligence, which had been able to decrypt the German codes via Ultra, forewarned the French.
 On 30 May they intercepted a message sent by Grauert discussing the arrangements he was making for his Corps.
-Adding to this leak, the units involved received incomplete orders for the assault.
+Compounding the problem for Germany, the units involved received incomplete orders for the assault.
 Oberst Johann-Volkmar Fisser, Geschwaderkommodore (Wing Commander) of KG 77 complained about this.
-He asked the Headquarters of VIII Fliegerkorps, only to be told that the target was "Paris".
+He asked the Headquarters of VIII Fliegerkorps, and was told that the target was "Paris".
 Sperrle responded to his request by removing KG 77 from the order of battle.
 The British intercepted Frisser's request to VIII Fliegerkorps, and passed it to the French.
-The French had intercepted similar messages and in response they doubled their aircraft strength to 120 fighters.
+The French had intercepted similar messages, and in response they doubled their aircraft strength to 120 fighters.